ironcore-dev/ceph-provider/docs/architecture/README.md

 !!! note
     Only `volumeMode=block` is supported for image population as we will write the partition table and MBR.

-As soon as the PVC has been created the `ImagePopulatorReconciler` starts the following flow to populate the underlying `PersistenVolume` with the OS image root filesystem.
+As soon as the PVC has been created, the `ImagePopulatorReconciler` starts the following flow to populate the underlying `PersistenVolume` with the OS image root filesystem.

 ```mermaid